theodorewilson1991/CITS5503Project/README.md

     * A single voter mode to determine the likelyhood of an individual to turn up and vote.
 This result should immediately present the output of the analysis
     * A multidata mode which can accept \*.csv files and return an output.
   * The system must perform with a suitable level of confidence and a low error rate.
+  * The system should output the likelyhood of an individual turning up to vote.

 * Non-Functional Requirements
   * System must be easy to deploy and allow use by the semi or non computer literate.